-- On July 8, a case of avian influenza subtype H5N1 was confirmed in a wild bird (raven) which was found to have been suffering with neurological signs off the coast of Kerry - This is the first case of avian influenza confirmed in a wild bird in Ireland since April 1, 2022 - Poultry owners should continue to maintain best practice biosecurity measures to prevent further outbreaks in poultry and captive birds as there remains an ongoing risk from HPAI virus potentially circulating in wild birds and in the environment.
+- On July 15, a case of avian influenza subtype H5N1 was confirmed in a wild bird (guillemot) in Donegal - This follows a case of avian influenza subtype H5N1 confirmed on July 8 in a raven found off the coast of Kerry, which was the first case in Ireland since April 1, 2022 - Poultry owners should continue to maintain best practice biosecurity measures to prevent further outbreaks in poultry and captive birds as there remains an ongoing risk from HPAI virus potentially circulating in wild birds and in the environment - Poultry owners and those working with poultry should beware of travelling to areas, both at home and abroad, where die-offs of wild birds have occurred.
+Biosecurity precautions must be taken before coming into contact with poultry on their return, i.e. clothing and footwear worn in such areas should not be brought into contact with poultry without prior cleaning and disinfection, as appropriate